enviromapholdings/Docs/getting-started-administrator/add-sites.rst

     - `Selecting the Parent Group to which the new Sites will be added`_
     - `Using the Create Sites dialog`_

-Navigating to and through the Sites and Sites
+Navigating to and through the Sites and Groups
 -----------------------------------------------

 Select the **Sites** dropdown from the navigation bar at the top, then select the **Sites and Groups** item from the list.